REGISTRATION GUIDE

 NAPIT Certificate Guide: Registration & Forms

-NAPIT is a Government-authorised competent person scheme under Part P of the Building Regulations, giving electricians the same self-certification ability as NICEIC for notifiable domestic work.
-The complete guide covers registration categories, qualification requirements, costs, application process, building control notification, and a detailed comparison with NICEIC.
+NAPIT is a Government-authorised competent person scheme under Part P of the Building Regulations, so a registered electrician can self-certify notifiable domestic work.
+This guide covers which certificate you actually issue, registration categories and qualifications, costs, the application and annual assessment, and how building control notification works.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians